micro-nova/AmpliPi/docs/QUICK_START.md

 ## Configuration

 You will probably want to change the default group and zone names and add different streaming sources.
-We are planning on having a simple interface for configuring all of this, for now we use the interactive [API](http://amplipi.local/doc) to change these configurations.
+We are planning on having a simple interface for configuring all of this.
+For now we use the interactive [API](http://amplipi.local/doc) to change these configurations.
 Follow the "Try it out" guide at the top of the API page to walk through some initial changes.

 The API is also available via the API link at the bottom of the [main page](http://amplipi.local/0).